conradhalling/jekyll-theme-chirpy/_posts/2024-05-31-otter-river-day-two.md

 The ride on South Ashburnham Road was very pleasant as it passed by Crocker Pond and Whitmanville Reservoir.

-At mile 29.6 to 30.6 , on Gardner Road and Pearl Street, the two-lane road was in poor condition with no shoulder, and it climbed a steep hill from 838 to 1,214 feet.
+From mile 29.6 to 30.6, on Gardner Road and Pearl Street, the two-lane road was in poor condition with no shoulder, and it climbed a steep hill from 838 to 1,214 feet.
 I had to dismount and push my bike up the hill.
 Because there was no shoulder, I felt unsafely exposed to passing cars, but fortunately traffic was